 We sponsor a defined benefit pension plan ("the plan") covering substantially all our United States-based employees.
 The plan was frozen effective May 14, 2009.
-Major assumptions used in accounting for the plan include the discount rate, expected return on plan assets, rate of increase in employee compensation levels and expected mortality.
+Major assumptions used in accounting for the plan include the discount rate, expected return on plan assets and expected mortality.
 Assumptions are determined based on Company data and appropriate market indicators, and are evaluated annually as of the plan's measurement date.
 A change in any of these assumptions would have an effect on net periodic pension costs reported in the consolidated financial statements.